-Royal University Hospital’s Division of Pediatric Cardiology is the province’s only treatment, teaching, research, and health promotion area dedicated exclusively to the health of children and youth with congenital heart disease and acquired heart disease.
+The Jim Pattison Children’s Hospital offers state-of-the-art equipment and facilities for children, mothers and families from across the province.
+The Division of Pediatric Cardiology is the province’s only treatment, teaching, research, and health promotion area dedicated exclusively to the health of children and youth with congenital and acquired heart disease.
 Our department serves children from birth to 18 years of age, from communities across all of Saskatchewan.
 Our physicians and staff provide services for more than 2,000 patients per year, including regular clinics at the Regina General Hospital.

 Our team works collaboratively with other teams and programs within the hospital to provide cardiac care to children and adolescents including:

 - 5 bed Pediatric Intensive Care Unit; and

 - The Jim Pattison Children’s Hospital is a 176 bed facility that services communities across Saskatchewan.
 Medical services are provided to children from birth to 18 years.
 Three pediatric cardiologists are included in a full complement of pediatric cardiology trained staff.

 - There is a Pediatric Intensive Care Unit (PICU), a Neonatal Intensive care Unit (NICU), two inpatient units, and a follow up outpatient clinic for the pediatric cardiology patients.

 - Diagnostic and medical treatment services are provided, which include cardiac catheterizations.

 - Outreach clinics are also provided in Regina.